Is Washington State Employees Credit Union Woke?

 Although explicit support for LGBTQ+ initiatives is not detailed, their overall goal of inclusivity is clear.
 WSECU remains a socially responsible and community-focused financial institution, embodying woke principles.

-Does Washington State Employees Credit Union have woke marketing?
+Is Washington State Employees Credit Union woke?